bparanj/Essential-TDD/book/RubyPlus/rails4quickly/survey.markdown

   Bala Paranj:Allocate 30 mins to an hour everyday and work through the Depot app.
   Bala Paranj:You have to practice.

-  Brad:is the rails file with the numbers your updated version of your tutorial?
   Bala Paranj:Just watching videos will not help you.
-  Bala Paranj:Yes.
   Bala Paranj:If you have questions with Depot app, you are welcome to post it here.

   Bala Paranj:One thing that made it easy for me to learn is I started with Rails 1.1 version.
   Bala Paranj:It was very easy.
   Bala Paranj:Because there was not that many things to learn at once.
-  Al:I did some of it
   Bala Paranj:I already had web app experience building apps in Java Struts framework.
-  Bala Paranj:Right now, Rails 4 adds lot of things to a beginners learning curve Bala Paranj:Which is definitely an overload issue Brad:do you think that using generate is bad (I dont even know if that is part of scaffolding) Bala Paranj:Al, you can also just use pragmatic programmers book as a reference Bala Paranj:If you already have an app you want to work on for your business Bala Paranj:Hi Rmona
+  Bala Paranj:Right now, Rails 4 adds lot of things to a beginners learning curve Bala Paranj:Which is definitely an overload issue Brad:do you think that using generate is bad (I dont even know if that is part of scaffolding) Bala Paranj:Al, you can also just use pragmatic programmers book as a reference Bala Paranj:If you already have an app you want to work on for your business
-  Bala Paranj:Good to see you again
-  Bala Paranj:I really appreacite your honest feedback.
-  Ramona:Hi - sorry I'm late.
-We were putting all our little fruit trees inside before my husband left .

   Bala Paranj:It helped me to revise the book
-  Bala Paranj:No problem.
-  Ramona:Oh, I'm glad.
-I will need your red pen on my code I'll bet :-) Bala Paranj:What is a good next step for you Ramona?
+  Bala Paranj:What is a good next step for you Ramona?
   Bala Paranj:Are you developing your own web apps?
   Bala Paranj:Learning more?